-17.3%).
+The proportion of natives who think that migrants are disadvantaged or discriminated is higher than the proportion of migrants who believe that they are always disadvantaged (19.8% versus 12.7%).
 There is a declining tendency of discrimination or feeling of being discriminated.
 The proportion of migrants who feel that they are discriminated against is highest for unskilled and poor persons and above all of Turkish migrants.
-27.5% of Turkish migrants say that they feel disadvantaged versus 11.5% of migrants from former Yugoslavia.
+In 2014, 21.5% of Turkish migrants say that they feel disadvantaged versus 8.2% of migrants from former Yugoslavia.